keremco/InterfacePractice/README.md

 # InterfacePractice

-Interfaces practice with WindowsForm of BilgeAdam .NET Course
+Interfaces practice with WindowsForm and Console of BilgeAdam .NET Course